ahmedfouzan/pitcher/README.md

 POST /users/authenticate   // Gives a token
 ```

-* Requires token to authorize
+* Go to a protected route

 ```
-POST /users/profile
+POST /users/profile   // Requires token to authorize
 ```

-## Deployment

-To be added....

 ## Built With